 LPG is what we use to fuel our barbeques or outdoor heaters, and sometimes heat our homes.
-It burns well and is stored in cylinders or tanks that are easy to transport.
+It burns well and is stored in cylinders or tanks.

 For more advice call The Poisons Centre on 0800 764 766 (0800 POISON).

 If a person is not breathing or is unconscious, call 111 immediately.

 LPG has risks, so here's some information and advice on how to stay safe when using and storing it.